-A study has shown that when the patient is placed in the neutral position, after placement of the LMA there is no significant lateral displacement of the IJV or CCA and there is no significant overlap between the IJV and CCA[16].
-When performing IJV catheterization, the head is rotated 30° to the left from midline, while the study has shown that the overlap between the IJV and CCA increases when the head is 30° to the left[17].
+A study showed that when the patient was placed in the neutral position, after placement of the LMA there was no significant lateral displacement of the IJV or CCA and there was no significant overlap between the IJV and CCA[16].
+When performing IJV catheterization, the head was rotated 30° to the left from midline, while the study showed that the overlap between the IJV and CCA increased when the head was 30° to the left[17].
 Placement of the LMA causes change in the structure of the neck.
-A radiological study about the relationship between the LMA and structures of the larynx showes that when the cuff is inflated, the thyroid, arytenoid and cartilages move anteriorly and tissues overlying the larynx bulge slightly[18].
-Since the low point is farther from the larynx, we expected that the placement of the LMA at the low point may play a smaller effect on the overlap index.
-In the past, Takeyama et al[9] showed that after placement of the LMA-Classic™, overlapping of the IJV and CCA increased at the high and middle points of the IJV, while at the lower point the position of the vessels remained unaffected.
-In our study, the results showed that after placement of the Guardian LMA, the overlap index significantly increased at both the high and the middle points, which did not increase statistically at the low point.
-However, after placement of the Supreme or I-gel LMA, the overlap index significantly increased at all the high, middle and low points.
-At the high point, Supreme LMA show greater impact on the overlap index than Guardian and I-gel LMA, while at the middle and low points there was no significant difference between different types of LMA regarding the influence on the overlap index.
-Difference in structure of the three types of LMA may explain the change.
+A radiological study about the relationship between the LMA and structures of the larynx showed that when the cuff was inflated, the thyroid, arytenoid, and cartilage moved anteriorly and tissues overlying the larynx bulged slightly[18].
+Since the low point is farther from the larynx, we expected that placement of the LMA at the low point may have a smaller effect on the OI.
+In the past, Takeyama et al[9] showed that after placement of the LMA-Classic™, overlapping of the IJV and CCA increased at the high and middle points of the IJV, while at the lower point, the position of the vessels remained unaffected.
+In our study, the results showed that after placement of the Guardian LMA, the OI significantly increased at both the high and the middle points, which did not increase statistically at the low point.
+However, after placement of the Supreme or I-gel LMA, the OI significantly increased at all the high, middle and low points.
+At the high point, Supreme LMA showed a greater impact on the OI than the Guardian and I-gel LMA, while at the middle and low points, there was no significant difference among the different types of LMA regarding the influence on OI.
+The difference in structure of the three types of LMA may explain the change.